vldtecno/PTN-Engine/Doc/Specification/Specification.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.**

-## The **PTN Engine** Concept
+## The PTN Engine Concept

 The *PTN Engine* is a C++ library that implements the rules of Petri nets.

 Its purpose is to be integrated in other programs and to enable the integrating program to have its logic defined by a Petri net.
 Third party code can be invoked as tokens enter and leave each place in the net.

 The *PTN Engine* aims to:
  * control the software that integrates it so that its business logic conforms to a specified Petri net;
  * be easy to integrate with third party code.

 Quality is a concern in the development of the *PTN Engine*.
 For this reason unit tests and documentation are also part of this project.
-There is still much to be improved concerning this topic, which hopefully will be addressed in each new release.
+There is still much to be improved concerning this topic, which should be addressed in each new release.

 ### Implemented Petri net features